tochoromero/aurelia-bootstrap/README.md

 ### Release Notes

 #### 0.1.19
 Assign id to typeahead's input.
-This will allow you to use a label <strong>for</strong> property with a typeahead.
+This will allow you to use a label <strong>for</strong> attribute with a typeahead.

 #### 0.1.18
 Fix dropdown close 'always' for Bootstrap 4